EMT and Paramedic Programs

 Emergency medical technicians (EMTs) and paramedics come to the scene of an emergency and care for patients as they're transported to the hospital or emergency room.
 The main difference between EMTs and paramedics is that paramedics have more hours of training than EMTs and can do a few more tasks, including giving shots.

-EMT and paramedic programs can prepare students for a career as an EMT or paramedic, by providing training in advanced first aid care, ranging from basic life support to CPR.
-These programs may also prepare students for careers as an emergency room technician and a career in fire service.
+EMT and paramedic programs can help prepare students for a career as an EMT or paramedic, by delivering training in advanced first aid care, ranging from basic life support to CPR.
+These programs may also help prepare students for careers as an emergency room technician and a career in fire service.

 EMT and Paramedic Education Programs